Knowledges

 Cold-Weather Performance

 Conversely, lithium batteries struggle to discharge in extreme cold.
-If the jump starter itself is "cold-soaked" (left in a frozen trunk at -10°F), it may not be able to deliver its full rated amperage.
+If the jump starter itself is "cold-soaked" at -10°F, its internal resistance increases, potentially cutting its output in half.

-Expert Practice: If you are traveling in extreme winter conditions, keep the jump starter in the heated cabin of the car while driving, or even bring it inside overnight if you are staying at a hotel.
-A "warm" jump starter is significantly more effective than one that has been sitting in a frozen trunk for three days.
-As noted in our guide on storing jump starters in frozen trunks, insulation can help, but active temperature management is the gold standard for reliability.
+Expert Practice: If traveling in extreme winter, keep the jump starter in the heated cabin while driving.
+A "warm" jump starter is significantly more effective than one that has been sitting in a frozen trunk.
+As noted in our guide on storing jump starters in frozen trunks, active temperature management is the gold standard for reliability.

 The Mechanism of a Successful Jump: Avoiding "False Errors"

 For a solo driver, the stress of a dead battery can lead to procedural errors.
-One of the most common "gotchas" we see involves the vehicle's own electronics.
+One of the most common "gotchas" involves the vehicle's own electronics causing a "false bad connection" light.

-When you connect a modern jump starter, its safety circuitry performs a "handshake" with the vehicle's battery to ensure the polarity is correct and there isn't a short circuit.
-However, if your car's interior lights, headlights, or infotainment system are active, they can cause a minor voltage spike or draw that trips the jump starter's protection circuit.
-This often results in a "bad connection" or "error" light on the device, even if the clamps are perfectly placed.
+When you connect a modern jump starter, its safety circuitry performs a "handshake" with the vehicle's battery.
+If your car's interior lights, radio, or dash are active, they can cause a voltage draw that trips the jump starter's protection circuit before you even turn the key.

 The Solo Protocol: